 Many parents sacrifice their dream garden to accommodate their kids, with lawns regularly peppered with plastic toys and shrubbery flattened from little feet.
 But, there are some simple ways that you can transform your garden into a stylish haven that is still child-friendly.

-So, if you’re looking to design a space that both you and your children will love, read on for my top five tips on how to create a child-friendly that is stylish and functional.
+So, if you’re looking to design a space that both you and your children will love, read on for top tips on how to create a child-friendly that is stylish and functional.

 #1.
 Have Natural Play Equipment